luau-lang/rfcs/docs/user-defined-type-functions.md

 ## Summary

-The new type solver for Luau supports a limited number of built-in type functions that enable developers to be expressive with their code.
-To further enhance this expressivity and the flexibility of the type system, this RFC proposes the design and implementation of user-defined type functions, a feature that will allow developers to define custom type functions.
+The new Luau type inference engine (or type solver, for short) adds support for a system of built-in type functions that compute result types from provided argument types.
+This system is already being used to power support for overloadable operators, and the broad design philosophy is to include built-in type functions that correspond to built-in runtime-level operations in the language.
+To further enhance the expressivity of the type system, this RFC extends that system with a proposed design for user-defined type functions, allowing developers to define their own type functions in ordinary Luau code.

 ## Motivation

-The primary motivation for introducing user-defined type functions is to extend the flexibility of the type system and empower developers to create more expressive and type-safe libraries.
-Current limitations in the type system restrict custom type manipulations, which are crucial for creating advanced patterns and abstractions.
-By supporting user-defined type functions, we aim to:
+The primary motivation for introducing user-defined type functions is to increase the expressiveness of the type system and empower developers to create more type-safe abstractions in their libraries.
+Current limitations of the type system prevent programmers from constructing types in relational ways, e.g. producing a new table where the types of every property have changed in some predictable way (like being made optional).
+These limitations can prevent developers from writing precisely-typed abstracts in their libraries, leading to less type-safe abstractions that rely on the use of `any` casting or less-than-desirable structural changes to their designed APIs.
+By adding support for user-defined type functions, we aim to:
-- Enable more precise type definitions that can capture complex relationships and constraints
+- Enable more precise type definitions that can capture complex relations on types
-- Facilitate the creation of reusable and composable libraries
+- Facilitate the creation of type-safe, reusable and composable libraries
-- Enhance code safety and maintainability with better type-level programming
+- Enhance Luau's support for type-level programming

-The expected outcome is a more versatile type system that can adapt to a wider range of programming patterns, ultimately improving the Luau developer experience.
+The expected outcome is a more versatile type system that can adapt to a wider range of programming patterns, improving the Luau developer experience.

 ## Design